semyon-dev/semyon-dev.github.io/README.md

 * Email: [semyon-dev@protonmail.com](semyon-dev@protonmail.com)

 ## My projects
-* You can see some of my projects and contributions on [github](https://github.com/semyon-dev)
+* You can see some of my projects (including hackathons projects) and contributions on [github](https://github.com/semyon-dev)

 ## Hackathons
 * 2nd place at HACKUNIVERSITY (captain & backend) - 2020